 If you are ever in the market for a “dress sneaker” (or simply need to verify that they indeed exist), then definitely take a few minutes to examine the Puma Suede Classic+.
 At first glance, they seem to inconspicuously blend in on any 90s teen movie.

 Take a closer look to find a series of details meant to make your feet remain soft and pampered even if you have to be on your feet all day.
 The outer lining is made from delicate yet brightly colored suede.
 They are overlaid with a lace-up vamp and padded with just a bit of foam to ensure the fit remains snug and comfy.
+Feel free to wear them as office sneakers.

 There are many ways to achieve the vintage 90s skater look, but those who actually knew how to wheel around the mall are the most likely to remember PF Flyers.
 This high-top classic sneaker offers a light, easy-to-clean fabric as the main material.
 However, the synthetic soles were always known to have a superior grip and a remarkably comfortable arch.